Detroit Department of Transportation: Fixed-route buses

 DDOT's primary service is fixed-route buses, mostly serving the city of Detroit and its enclaves, Hamtramck and Highland Park.
-Some routes service neighboring suburban communities, including Dearborn, Harper Woods, Livonia, Redford, River Rouge, and Southfield.
+Some routes service the neighboring suburban communities of Dearborn, Dearborn Heights, Harper Woods, Livonia, Redford, River Rouge, Southfield, and the Grosse Pointe communities; while services on 8 Mile also serve the southern borders of Eastpointe, Ferndale, Hazel Park, Oak Park, Royal Oak Township, Warren, and Eastpointe.

 Bus service generally operates between 5 a.m. and 12:30 a.m.
 Monday through Saturday, while Sunday service starts approximately 7 a.m. and ends between 8 and 9 p.m.
-Routes 3–8, 10, 16 and 17 have 24/7 service.
+Routes 3-8, 10, 16 and 17 operate at all times.

-Routes
+Current routes

+All termini listed are in the city of Detroit unless otherwise noted.